Car Accident Lawyer in Atlanta, GA

 - Record your recollection of the events that happened.
 It is important to write down the things that you remember from the collision for your lawyer to ruminate over before arguing your case.
 As traumatic as an accident can be, things slip from the memory during the days, weeks, or even months before you testify in court.
 You will want to make several copies of your notes as well for insurance adjusters and your Atlanta car accident lawyer.

-How to Prove Injuries In A Car Accident
+How to Prove Injuries After A Car Accident

 Whether your injuries are non-economic or economic will be the depending factor for which way your lawyer decides to prove your case.
 It must be proven in every case that the injuries sustained were indeed economic and/or economic and that the automobile accident was the direct or ultimate cause of your injuries.
 A damage that has an objective documentation to show loss is considered “economic.”
 Any sort of medical treatment costs, prescription costs, or lost future and past wages are the most simple forms of economic damages.